Super Junior’s Kyuhyun Left Inside Burning Hotel As Managers Evacuate, ELF Upset

 According to a recent report, Kyuhyun was in Taipei for a scheduled concert when the hotel he was checked in caught on fire.
 Apparently, the Super Junior member was so busy making preparations for the show that he did not notice a fire has broke out.
 Unaware of the looming danger, the singer apparently stayed inside his room and slept.
 He was then awakened by the smoke that got into his hotel room.

 The said incident affected Kyuhyun’s performance the next day.
-According to reports, the singer was trying to sing “At Gwanghwamun” at the concert but the aftermath of inhaling too much smoke caused by the fire made it difficult for him to perform.
+According to reports, the singer was trying to sing “At Gwanghwamun” at the concert, but the aftermath of inhaling too much smoke caused by the fire made it difficult for him to perform.
 Kyuhyun tearfully apologized and explained what really transpired that made him struggle to sing live.

 Super Junior fans, popularly known as E.L.F., were outraged upon hearing that Kyuhyun was left by himself inside the burning building while his managers and staff were already in a safer place.
 Many were quick to vent out their dismay on social media, criticizing the singer’s staff.
 They pointed out the irresponsibility of Kyuhyun’s staff that led him to a life-threatening situation.
 Fans strongly believe that Kyuhyun’s staff failed to do their job of protecting him especially in times like these.